OEM VS. Aftermarket: Parts and Warranties

 A warranty is one of those things you never want to need, but are always glad to have.
 Most OEMs give you a warranty on their parts, usually 6 months to a year.
 And that's fine.
 But wouldn't you rather have better?

-Our suppliers stand behind the quality of their products so much, that in most cases the warranty on our parts is double that of the OEM.
-Not only does that give you peace of mind for longer, but it also smashes those images of aftermarket suppliers who sell terrible parts with no warranty just to save a few bucks.
+Our suppliers stand behind the quality of their products so much that in most cases the warranty on our parts is double that of the OEM.
+Not only does that give you peace of mind that what you're installing into your engine can handle anything you throw at it, but it also smashes those images of aftermarket suppliers who sell terrible parts with no warranty just to save a few bucks.

-Even more than that, our warranties transfer to shops across the country, so you don't have to worry about being stuck on the side of the road somewhere, unable to get a replacement part that should be covered under your warranty.
+Even more than that, our warranties transfer to shops across the country, so you don't have to worry about being stuck on the side of the road or out in a field somewhere, unable to get a replacement part that should be covered under your warranty.
 We've got your back!

 Quality is Key